1. Here's why

 The result is that animated objects that are lit up by those Spotlights will leave a static shadow behind when they move around in your Scene.

-This applies to Movies and Clips that are rendered via the Entire Clip and Image Sequence tabs.
+This applies to Movies and Clips that are rendered via the Entire Movie and Image Sequence tabs.

 If you only render single Photos, via the Current Shot tab, the Spotlight shadows will always be updated for each rendering.